IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-5-build.markdown

 ![param](/streamsx.documentation/images/atom/jpg/param-default.png)

 This parameter changes the application to monitor buses in a different regions.
 The default value is `sf-muni`, so by default our application monitors buses in the San Francisco Municipality.
-The default value also explains why we were able to submit the application the first time.
-When you use the **Build and submit** option and then submit directly from Atom, the default values for any parameters are used, if there are no default values for some parameters the submission will fail.
-Your goal is setting the `$agency` parameter to _ttc_ when you submit the job.
+Your goal is to set the `$agency` parameter to _ttc_ when you submit the job.

 ### Use Build to create an executable
 In order to create the executable file, select the SPL file that contains your application, right click, and click **Build**.
 This will compile the application and save the executable file to the **output** folder of your project.
 If the build is successful, you will see a new folder within the project containing the following executable file.